 Pinterest is a social networking site that has been gaining a lot of following in recent months.
 For those of you not familiar with the site, it is basically a place where people share things they have found online with others.It's kind of like bookmarking a page in your browser and making it public to the world.
-The difference is that this is done visually, and most users organize their topics into boards that they "pin" sites they find of "interest".The pinned site... continue reading
+The difference is that this is done visually, and most users organize their topics into boards that they "pin" sites they find of "interest".The pinned site is shown on Pinterest... continue reading

 I'll admit it.
 I'm not in tune with the real world.
 Not having a TV (nor watching any), not listening to the radio and traveling a small chunk of the year makes me out of tune with the rest of the world.
 It's not that I'm ignorant, and my world is pretty amazing from what I can see, but I need to make more of an effort as someone who wants to do more photojournalisim.I read the BBC every morning and FOX news if I'm sad and what to laugh, but outside that and my friends facebook statuses (which... continue reading